-Click the OK button.

 Take the printed pages out of the printer, turn the pages over, and put them back into the printer in the correct orientation to print on the blank side.
 You may need to experiment a bit to find out what the correct arrangement is for your printer.

-On the Print dialog, in the Page sides section, select Front sides / right pages option from the Include drop down box.
+On the Print dialog, in the Page sides section, select the Front sides / right pages option from the Include drop-down box.
+Click OK.

-Click the OK button.
+Tip

+If your printer can print double-sided automatically, choose All pages.